The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Ordinal Ballots

 The second main category of ballots that have been studied for PB are ordinal ballots.
 In this context, the ballot of an agent is an ordering over the projects.
 Formally, agent $i$'s ballot $A_i$ is a strict linear order over $\projSet$.
 We will typically denote it by $\succ_i$ where for two projects $p, p' \in \projSet$, $p \succ_i p'$ indicates that agent $i$ prefers $p$ over $p'$.

-Ordinal ballots can be used as is for aggregation purposes, however, because projects have different cost, the exact semantics of the ordering is not always clear.
+Ordinal ballots can be used as is for aggregation purposes.
+However, because projects have different costs, the exact semantics of the ordering is not always clear.
 Several specific ways of ranking the projects have thus been proposed.

-When submitting \emph{ranking by value ballots} \citep{BNPS21}, agents are assumed to provide a strict total order over the projects such that a project $p$ is ranked above another one $p'$ if and only $p$ is preferred to $p'$.
+When submitting \emph{ranking-by-value ballots} \citep{BNPS21}, agents are assumed to provide a strict total order over the projects such that a project $p$ is ranked above another project $p'$ if and only $p$ is preferred to $p'$.

-Similarly, \emph{ranking by value-for-money ballots} \citep{GKSA19} requires agents to provide ranking of the projects based on their value-for-money.
-Note that this is only well defined when agents are assumed to have private utility function that they are aware off.
+Similarly, \emph{ranking by value-for-money ballots} \citep{GKSA19} requires agents to provide ranking of the projects based on their value for money.
+Note that this is only well-defined when agents are assumed to have private utility functions that they are aware of.

 We have only mentioned \emph{strict} rankings above, but weak rankings have also been considered \citep{AzLe21}.
-A weak ranking will typically be denoted by $\succsim$ with $\succ$ being the strict part of the ranking and $\sim$ the indifference relation, defined as $p \sim p'$ if $p \succsim p'$ and $p' \succsim p$; and $p \succ p'$ if $p \succsim p'$ but not $p' \succsim p$, for any two projects $p$ and $p'$.
-Of course rankings by value or value-for-money can be considered either as strict or weak rankings.
+A weak ranking will typically be denoted by $\succsim$ with $\succ$ being the strict part of the ranking and $\sim$ the indifference relation, defined as $p \succ p'$ if $p \succsim p'$ but not $p' \succsim p$; and $p \sim p'$ if $p \succsim p'$ and $p' \succsim p$, for any two projects $p$ and $p'$.
+Of course rankings by value or value for money can be considered either as strict or weak rankings.

 Finally, it is worth mentioning that in practice voters are only asked to submit incomplete ordinal ballots, typically ranking a small number of projects.
-We are not aware of any work studying this ballot format, that we could call \emph{$t$-ordinal ballots}.
+This type of ballot was favoured by voters in a study carried out by \citet{YHP+24} which we will discuss in more detail in Section~\ref{subsec:experimental_comparison_ballots}.
+We are, however, not aware of any theoretical work studying this ballot format, which are often called $t$-top-truncated ballots \citep{BFLR12} and which \citet{YHP+24} called \emph{choose $t$ and rank}.

+\begin{illustration}[Ordinal Ballots] Consider a PB election with 5 projects (taken from the 2019 PB process in Kraków, Bieżanów-Prokocim).
+When asked to submit ordinal ballots over the projects, the voters could be presented the following interface, accompanied by a suitable prompt depending on the type of rankings that is expected (by value, ...).